 There also is a version that focuses solely on the dancer and that appears to have had some processing done to it to make it more vivid and closer to how it must have looked originally.
 In any event, there are other versions/copies down below if you're interested.

 I will say it for you: wow.

 Some folks think that everything is done better today than in the past.

 Not so.
 And this video is a prime example.

-All right, now some background for those interested.
+All right, now some background details below for those interested.

 The singer is Rick Derringer, the founder, lead singer, etc., for The McCoys.
 Years after recording "Hang On Sloopy," he eventually went solo and had another hit, "Rock and Roll, Hoochie Koo," in 1973, off of his first solo record, '"All American Boy."
 The follow-up to that initial, successful solo project was "Spring Fever" in 1975.

 "Spring Fever" included a remake of "Hang on Sloopy," Derringer's signature tune at the time, but in a different musical style from the original.
 The remake wasn't as recognizable, of course, which had hit No. 1 during a period when just about every record was a classic.